spachava753/rollout/SPEC.md

 A trial is an agent's attempt at completing a task.
 A trial is spawned from a job definition (not explicitly defined by the user) and produces a structured output including:

+**Trial enumeration:** Trials are generated as the Cartesian product of (agent, task, attempt) with deterministic ordering.
+For a job with `n_attempts` attempts, multiple agents, and multiple datasets containing tasks, Rollout iterates in order: for each agent, for each dataset, for each task in the dataset, for each attempt (1 to n_attempts).

+Trial outputs include:

 - **Reward:** The score produced by the verifier (from `/logs/verifier/reward.txt`)
-- **Timing:** Durations and timestamps for each phase (environment setup, agent setup, agent execution, verification)
+- **Timing:** Durations and timestamps for each phase (environment setup, agent setup, agent execution, verification).
+Note that "environment setup" encompasses image build/pull, container start, and file copy operations.
 - **Cost:** Resource costs incurred during the trial.
 Cost is provider-specific and calculated based on the environment type selected (e.g., Modal pricing for Modal environments, compute costs for Kubernetes, etc.)
 - **Error:** Any errors that occurred during execution